USS Tattnall (DDG-19): 1960s

 Following commissioning, Tattnall conducted sea trials out of Charleston and tested her Tartar and RUR-5 ASROC missile systems in the Charleston, Jacksonville, FL, and San Juan, Puerto Rico, operating areas.
 Late in August, she returned to Charleston before departing again for shakedown training in the West Indies.
 The guided-missile destroyer returned to Charleston once again on 20 October for post-shakedown availability.
 Training, exercises, and local operations followed from early February until late April 1964.
 After a visit to New York City late in April, she resumed operations out of Charleston.

 On 8 September, she got underway for her first overseas cruise during which she participated in NATO Exercise "Teamwork," an operation conducted in the Norwegian Sea and in the Bay of Biscay.
 The exercise ended early in October, and the warship put into Portsmouth, England, on the 3rd.
 Tattnall moved from there to Edinburgh, Scotland, for a two- or three-day visit in October, before heading back to the United States.
 On the 22nd, she reentered Charleston and resumed normal operations.

 Following missile firings and gunnery practice in the San Juan operating area, Tattnall departed the western Atlantic on 7 December for her first deployment to the Mediterranean Sea.
 On 14 December, she reached the Straits of Gibraltar and became a unit of the 6th Fleet.
-While in the Mediterranean, she visited Tunis, Tunisia in northern Africa; Genoa, and Naples in Italy; Marseilles and Theoule in France; and Barcelona in Spain.
+While in the Mediterranean, she visited Tunis, Tunisia in northern Africa; Genoa, and Naples in Italy; Marseille and Théoule-sur-Mer in France; and Barcelona in Spain.
 She also participated in several exercises with other units of the 6th Fleet and with ships of foreign navies.
 On 4 March 1965, she retransited the Straits of Gibraltar and headed back toward the United States.

 The guided-missile destroyer made Charleston on 14 March and began an availability period in preparation for her participation in projects for the Chief of Naval Operations.
 She completed the availability on 19 April and put to sea to conduct Fleet Research Project Number 69.
 She finished her work on the research project on 7 May and returned to Charleston.
 Tattnall resumed normal operations until 30 August when she put to sea to conduct the first of two additional tasks for the Chief of Naval Operations.
 This project, designated D/S 336, sought to insure her combat readiness prior to the second project, 0/S 102.
 During project D/S 336, Tattnalls crew averaged 10 to 12 hours a day at general quarters as they tracked single and multiple-plane air raids and simulated missile firings.
 Weather conditions hampered the gathering of data so that project D/S 336 was not concluded until 2 October.
 She put to sea again on 4 October for project O/S 102, a multi-phase test of the combat effectiveness of the Charles F. Adams-class guided-missile destroyer.
 She completed the project early in December and returned to Charleston for availability, holiday leave, and preparation for another Mediterranean deployment.